ebylmz/interactive-ar-experience/README.md

-# 🕶️ Interactive Augmented Reality (AR) Experience – Unity + Vuforia
+# 🕶️ Interactive Augmented Reality Experience

-This repository contains the source code and assets for a complete Augmented Reality (AR) application developed using **Unity** and **Vuforia**.
+This repository contains a complete Augmented Reality application developed with **Unity** and **Vuforia**.
+The project integrates virtual 3D and 2D content with real-world image targets, enabling interactive user experiences within a structured scenario.

 ## 🎯 Project Overview

-The goal of this project was to build a functional and interactive AR application that showcases a variety of features and user interactions.
-The application integrates virtual 3D/2D content with real-world markers and enables users to interact with the augmented elements through a structured scenario.
+Designed to showcase core AR capabilities, the application features a blend of stationary, animated, and moving virtual objects, alongside media mapping and dynamic user interaction.
+It demonstrates effective use of AR markers to trigger diverse virtual elements and facilitates multi-step user engagement.

 ## ✅ Features